Carrot Poriyal Recipe - Steamed Carrot Stir Fry

-The Carrot Poriyal Recipe is a simple, quick stir fry that is packed with the nutrition and taste.
+Carrot Poriyal Recipe is a simple, quick stir fry that is packed with the nutrition and taste.
 This vegetable is a very traditional way of how South Indian's prepare the carrot vegetable to be served as a side dish.
 A dry vegetable among the South Indian Brahmin community is called a curry.
-Steamed carrots seasoned with some mustard, asafoetida and curry leaves, tastes delicious with hot Tomato Rasam and Steamed Rice.
+It is steamed carrots seasoned with some mustard, asafoetida and curry leaves.

-4 to 5 medium size carrots, diced small or cut lengthwise
+- 5 Carrots (Gajjar) , diced small or cut lengthwise

 To begin making the Carrot Poriyal Recipe, we will first steam the carrots, until soft and tender.
 You can use a steamer to steam the carrots, but here I will show you how to cook using a pressure cooker.